1. When is the deadline?

 All project teams are expected to submit regular status update reports to the CGI committee.
 We also ask that completed projects help promote CGI to the campus.

 We ask that you do your best in preparing your proposal document.
 We need enough information to know your project is sustainability-oriented and will give back to the campus community.
 Note that we do require an expected budget for all project proposals.
-You can send a draft proposal to the committee before the April 2oth deadline so we can help answer questions and provide some feedback.
+You can send a draft proposal to the committee before the deadline, which is two weeks prior to the end of each semester, so we can help answer questions and provide some feedback.

 Contact us at firstname.lastname@example.org.
 A selected committee member will then reach out to answer your questions.